How to receive the Holy Eucharist Worthily

 Truly, from the start of the lukewarm’s true conversion, it won’t be long before bounds of sins will be eradicated and those horrible sins that they used to repeat over and over again–that they paid no attention to in the past–are taken away (stopped).
 They will grow in wonderful peace having a real trust in God’s mercy to transform them into a saving faith.

-“Let us perfect ourselves in order to receive Communion worthily…But perhaps you will say that your nothingness overwhelmed by the majesty of God…how can my soul receive Our Lord when it is so lukewarm…[If you desire to perfect yourself but are still lukewarm] that is but one more reason why you should plunge again and gain into this burning furnace [of love].”
+“Let us perfect ourselves in order to receive Communion worthily…But perhaps you will say that your nothingness overwhelmed by the majesty of God…how can my soul receive Our Lord when it is so lukewarm…[IF you desire to perfect yourself but are still lukewarm–not a true Christian] that is but one more reason why you should plunge again and gain into this burning furnace [of love].”

 –St Peter Julian Eymard